 Table of Contents

 We ask for the information on Form 945 to carry out the Internal Revenue laws of the United States.
 We need it to figure and collect the right amount of tax.
 Sections 3402, 3405, and 3406 of the Internal Revenue Code require taxpayers to pay over to the IRS federal income tax withheld from certain nonpayroll payments and distributions, including backup withholding.
 Form 945 is used to report these withholdings.
-Section 6011 requires you to provide the requested information if the tax applies to you.
+Section 6011 requires you to provide the requested information if the tax is applicable to you.
 Section 6109 requires you to provide your identification number.
 If you fail to provide this information in a timely manner, or provide false or fraudulent information, you may be subject to penalties.

 |More Online Instructions|